philipclare/philipclare.com/content/code/ALSWH/index.md

 - causal-inference
 ---

-# Analysis of the Australian Longitudinal Study of Women's Health (ALSWH)

 This repository contains R code used in articles using the ALSWH.

 ## Physical activity across midlife and health-related quality of life in Australian women: A target trial emulation using a longitudinal cohort